Gear Innovation

 Contact us

-Entanglements occur when whales become tangled in fishing ropes, nets, or marine debris, which can restrict their movement and result in serious injury or death.
-In 2022, large whale entanglements were confirmed off the coasts of 11 states, with more than 85% observed off California, Massachusetts, Alaska, and Hawaii.
-Humpback whales were the most frequently entangled species, followed by gray, minke and fin whales.
-Forty percent of confirmed entanglements involved commercial or recreational fishing gear, such as traps, nets, and monofilament lines.
-The remaining cases involved line that could not be directly attributed to a specific fishery or other source.
+Entanglements occur when fishing ropes, nets, or marine debris become attached or wrap around a whale as it swims, which can restrict movement and result in serious injury or death.
+In 2024, large whale entanglements were confirmed off the coasts of 12 states, with more than 71% observed off California, Massachusetts, Alaska, and Hawaii.
+Humpback whales were the most frequently entangled species, followed by gray whalesNorth Atlantic right whales, minke whales, sperm whalesfin whales, and bowhead whalesApproximately 48 percent of confirmed cases involved commercial or recreational fishing gear such as traps, nets, and monofilament lines, while the remaining cases involved line that could not be directly linked to a specific source.

-The Foundation will collaborate with California commercialtrap fishermen who can provide expertise and feedback on the usability and reliability of the gear types under real-world fishing conditions.
+The Foundation will collaborate with California commercial trap fishermen who can provide expertise and feedback on the usability and reliability of the gear types under real-world fishing conditions.
 Fishermen will be provided experimental gear and receive training and support for participating in the trials.
-Commercial trap fishermen who are interested in participating are encouraged to contact Greg Wells at gwells@marinesanctuary.org.
+Commercial trap fishermen who are interested in participating are encouraged to contact Greg Wells at [email protected].

 Testing Activity Updates